rrwen/phd-prelim-research/slides/wen2018_phd_prelim_research_slides.md

 ## Research Objectives

-1. Discover an approach to use frequent and large amounts of contextual data in GIS
+1. Discover an approach to use frequent and<br>large amounts of contextual data in GIS
-2. Develop a context-aware GIS for predicting and monitoring traffic collisions
+2. Develop a context-aware GIS for predicting<br> and monitoring traffic collisions

 ---